 European investors are currently grappling with a myriad of uncertainties as they strategically allocate their investments to address:

-- Political climates – possible change to the UK government in late 2024.
+- Economic concerns – zero growth and whether the UK economy is in a mild recession.- Political climates – possible change to the UK government in late 2024.
 The ongoing war between Ukraine and Russia.

 - Regulatory challenges – Solvency II is still being tweaked, but any new rules could impact any money on the sidelines.